Gnarly (song)

 "Gnarly" is a song by girl group Katseye.
 It was released on April 30, 2025, through Hybe UMG and Geffen Records, as the lead single for their second extended play Beautiful Chaos (2025).
 Described as a hyperpop song, "Gnarly" was written by Alice Longyu Gao, Tim Randolph, Kyle Buckley, Jacob Kasher Hindlin and Madison Love, with production by Buckley, "Hitman" Bang and Slow Rabbit.

-Despite initially receiving a polarizing response from fans, the song became a success, earning the group their first entries on the Billboard Hot 100 and the UK singles chart.
+Despite initially receiving a polarizing response from fans, the song reached the top ten in Singapore and Malaysia.
+It also became the group’s first entry on both the Billboard Hot 100 and the UK singles chart.

 Background and release

 In March 2025, Katseye were added to the lineups of Lollapalooza's and Wango Tango's 2025 festivals.
 On April 23, Hybe X Geffen announced that the group would be releasing their first digital single, titled "Gnarly".
 A teaser was released on April 29.
 The song and its music video, directed by Cody Critcheloe, were released April 30.